Vincent-Omondi/stylize/README.md

 ## Project Description

-ASCII Art Web is a web based tool developed in Go and HTML that converts text input into ASCII art using predefined character sets and displays it on the browser.
+Stylize is a web-based tool designed to enhance the user experience by making a website more appealing, interactive, and intuitive.
+This project integrates various modern web technologies and practices to ensure that the website is user-friendly, responsive, and provides comprehensive feedback to users.
+Stylize is an improvement of ASCII Art Web which is a web based tool developed in Go and HTML that converts text input into ASCII art using predefined character sets and displays it on the browser.
 This tool also allows users choose from multiple ASCII art styles to enhance the visual representation of their text.

 ### Objectives

-The primary objective of this project is to provide a flexible and user-friendly tool for generating ASCII art from text input.
-It offers the following features:
+Stylize focuses on providing an engaging and seamless user experience.
+The primary objective of this project is to create a user-friendly and visually appealing website that incorporates the following features:

-- Conversion of text input into ASCII art using customizable character sets.
-- Multiple ASCII art styles to choose from, including standard, shadow, and thinkertoy.
+- Improved interactivity and intuitiveness.
+- Enhanced user-friendliness.
+- Increased feedback to users.

+### Key Learning Outcomes

+- The basics of human-computer interaction.
+- The fundamentals of CSS.
+- Linking CSS and HTML.
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary style="font-weight: bold; font-size: 1.4em;" >Table of Contents</summary>